hkust-taco/invalml/README.md

 The project can be reused as follows:

-1. The main project can be extended directly.
+1. The project can be extended directly.
 One can modify the corresponding parts to extend the system and the whole compiler, as we will explain in Section 3.
 2. The web demo shows the other approach to reusing the project.
-The main project can be compiled to JavaScript via [Scala.js](https://www.scala-js.org/), which produces an artifact that the web demo uses.
+The project can be compiled to JavaScript via [Scala.js](https://www.scala-js.org/), which produces an artifact that the web demo uses.
 This demonstrates that the project can be invoked by other programs to output both intermediate and final results of the compilation.

 ## 2. Getting Started

 This section displays the instructions for setup.
 There are three ways of evaluating the artifact, and we provide a detailed guide for each of them.

-### 2.1 Running the Main Project (Using Docker)
+### 2.1 Running the Project (Using Docker)

-Docker images are prepared with all necessary dependencies to compile the main project.
+Docker images are prepared with all necessary dependencies to compile the project.
 The following instructions are for `amd64`.
 If you are using `arm64`, you need to substitute `invalml` in the following commands with `invalml-arm64`.

 1. Run the command `docker load < invalml.tar.gz` to load the Docker image.
 2. Run the command `docker run -it -p 8080:8080 --rm mlscript/invalml` to launch a temporary container.
 You can substitute the second `8080` with another port number that is available on your device (e.g., you can run `docker run -it -p 8080:3154 --rm mlscript/invalml`) if the 8080 port is occupied.